 Craftcamp border garden plan designed for narrow spaces

-Pro tip: In a border garden, it’s helpful to arrange plants by height: place taller plants at the back, and shorter plants in front.
-This setup ensures all your plants get enough sunlight and stay easy to reach.
+Pro tip: In a border garden, it’s helpful to arrange plants by height.
+Place taller plants in the back and shorter plants in the front so that your tall plants don’t shade the shorter ones.

 Square-Foot Gardening Chart